 Notice the frost shields on all the windows.

 1949 Ford Tudor

 The first body design change since before the war, the 1949 Ford was pretty sleek looking compared to its predecessors.
 Ford continued to use the Flathead V8 displacing 239 cubic inches.
-The cars of the Highway Patrol may have benefited from the use of Mercury’s 255 cubic inch Flathead.
+However, the cars of the Highway Patrol may have been powered by the slightly larger 255 cubic inch Mercury engine.